pritiOli/pritiOli.github.io/_pages/cv.md

 - Automated Assessment of Quality of Jupyter Notebooks Using Artificial Intelligence and Big Code, **Oli Priti**, Banjade Rabin, Tamang Lasang Jimba, and Rus Vasile, The International FLAIRS Conference Proceedings 2021

-- Tamang, L. J., Alshaikh, Z., Khayi, N. A., **Oli, P.**, & Rus, V. (2021, March).
-A Comparative Study of Free Self-Explanations and Socratic Tutoring Explanations for Source Code Comprehension.
-In Proceedings of the 52nd ACM Technical Symposium on Computer Science Education (pp. 219-225).
+- A Comparative Study of Free Self-Explanations and Socratic Tutoring Explanations for Source Code Comprehension, Tamang, Lasang Jimba, Zeyad Alshaikh, Nisrine Ait Khayi, \*_ Priti Oli _, and Vasile Rus, In Proceedings of the 52nd ACM Technical Symposium on Computer Science Education (pp. 219-225).

 ---